ensan-hcl/azooKey-Desktop/README.md

   * Use `NSLog()`.

 * App doesn't run!
   * Check the path of build product file.
-If it isn't at `/Library/Input Methods/...`, some thing went wrong.
+If it isn't at `/Library/Input Methods/...`, something went wrong.
   * Maybe build setting went wrong.
 Check the settings.
 Especially, if `CONFIGURATION_BUILD_DIR="";` found, remove the line.
 * Where's my InputMethod!?!?
   * Check English section.
 You would found it.